-Background: Endotracheal intubation (EI) associated with mechanical ventilation (MV) is frequently performed in critical ill patients admitted in ICU with sepsis.
+Background: Endotracheal intubation (EI) associated with mechanical ventilation (MV) is frequently performed in critically ill patients admitted to intensive care unit (ICU) with sepsis.

-Methods: Adult patients admitted in the mixed medical–surgical ICUs with sepsis at the ICU admission who needs prolonged mechanical ventilation (PMV) (≥ 21 days) were included in this retrospective secondary analysis study.
-The primary outcome was the ICU mortality.
-Baseline demographic and clinical characteristics of all patients were assessed as risk factors associated with duration of MV by univariate and multivariate Binary Logistic regression.
+Methods: Adult patients admitted to the mixed medical–surgical ICUs with sepsis at the ICU admission who needs prolonged mechanical ventilation (PMV) (≥ 21 days) were included in this retrospective secondary analysis study.
+The primary outcome was ICU mortality.
+Baseline demographic and clinical characteristics of all patients were assessed as risk factors associated with the duration of MV by univariate and multivariate Binary logistic regression.

 Results: Eighty-five patients required more than 21 days of MV.
 Out of the 85 patients, 52 (61.2%) patients were intubated within 30 to 34.50 days and 33 (38.8%) patients had intubation within 34.51 to 65 days, and categorized as PMV and very prolonged MV groups, respectively.
 Two parameters were significantly associated with very prolonged MV which are as follows: older age 1.229 (95% CI: 1.002-1.507, P = 0.048) and long hospital stay (LOS) 2.996 (95% CI: 1.676-5.356, P < 0.001).
 No significant survival difference was observed between the two groups of study.
 (33.3% vs. 25%, P = 0.406).

 Conclusion: Our observations showed that the older age and LOS as pre-ICU stay in patients with positive sepsis at the ICU admission can prolong the duration of intubation.
 In addition, no significant survival difference was observed between patients with PMV and very prolonged MV.